rdwatters/wattersio/content/singletons/about.md

 ## Me

 My name is Ryan.
 I am a content strategist, content marketer, front-end developer, editor, writer, web publisher, unabashed nerd, Japanophile, ramen aficionado, and (arguably the worst[^1]) guitarist in Chicago, IL.
+If you're interested in reaching out professionally, please see my [résumé][].

 A couple items of note, if I may: